 LMU Women's Basketball head coach Charity Elliott announced the addition of Tracey Wolff and Alexis Mezzetta to her coaching staff.

-Alexis Mezzetta begins her second season on the LMU women's basketball staff in 2013-14 and her first as the associate head coach.
+Alexis Mezzetta begins her third season on the LMU women's basketball staff in 2014-15 and her second as the associate head coach.

 Mezzetta was a four-year standout at UC San Diego, playing her final collegiate season under Elliott.
 She went on to join Elliott's coaching staff beginning in 2008-09 and was actively involved in all aspects of coaching, including scouting, player development and travel.
 She also oversaw the program's recruiting and alumni programs.